rbnhmll/vue-workshop/vueJS_workshop--notes.md

 * Javascript framework from building front-end UI
 * In the same category as React, Preact, Angular and Ember
-* Create more maintainable codebase
+* Helps you to create a more scalable and maintainable codebase

 ### Why Vue?